jaredly/j3/Roadmap.md

   - [ ] ok but for real, let's write a test for this. should be a thing one can do.

+- [ ] whyyy am I tracking every little change to an identifier as its own history item?
+Doesn't seem like I need to.
+      It makes some sense to track changes to literals, because that can be re-evaluated down the line.

 - [ ] split '.' into CST nodes.
 Probably like an array of children THE HARD THING is that this node *does not have edges*.
 It is unlawful for 'start' or 'end' to be the selection.